 You’ve probably heard the phrase “follow your intuition” at least once before, it’s assumed that most people know what following their intuition looks like.
-In fact most people have a difficult time really pinpointing their intuition and following it faithfully.
+When in reality, most people have a difficult time pinpointing their intuition and following it faithfully.

 How do you know you’re following your intuition and not your anxiety?
 What is the difference between random thoughts and intuitive guidance?
 How do you figure out what your intuition is really trying to tell you?
 How do you actually follow your intuition?

 In this post I’m going to tackle the differences between our intuition and anxiety.
-These are two very different messaging systems that can often conflict, it makes sense that when making any life decision we will have both coming through, so learning how differentiate between them is where our growth lies.
+These are two very different messaging systems that can often conflict.

 What Is Intuition?